tprasadtp/ubuntu-post-install/docs/tasks.md

 - The format of the purge.list is similar to that of packages, one packages per line of the file and no comments or anything else.

 !!! warning
-    It is necessary to pass command line argument `-d` or `--deboalt` to run this task.
-Otherwise task will be aborted.
+    It is necessary to pass command line argument `-d` or `--deboalt` to run this task if you are using lists mode.
+With YML you can set the flag in config and `-d` is not neccessary.

-## Reset repositories
+## Reset repositories / Purge PPAs

 - This will reset the repositories added by this script, and purge ppas added by this script in the list ppa.list.
 - This will **NOT** reset or remove repositories added by the DEB files.